plantacerium/plantacerium.github.io/README.md

 # Plantacerium

-**A premium Astro 6 template for digital architects and consciousness engineers.**

 An immersive, high-performance portfolio and blog template featuring Three.js 3D effects, glassmorphism, biofluid animations, fuzzy search, and a stunning constellation background for mobile devices.

 ## Features